vrezhMik/born2beroot/README.md

 $ apt install sudo
 ```
 <p>apt stands for Advanced Package Tool.
 It will help you to install packages you need. <br>
   There are also aptitude that can be used on same purpose.
 Here are their <a href="https://www.tecmint.com/difference-between-apt-and-aptitude/#:~:text=While%20apt%2Dget%20handles%20all,marking%20a%20package%20to%20be">difference</a>.
+You will need this for the defence.
 </p>

 <p>Check whether sudo was installed</p>